 There are several things you can do to help prevent Medicare fraud.

-- Protect your Medicare number the same way you would protect a credit card number.
-Only give your Medicare number or your Social Security number to your doctors and health care providers.
-Be careful about giving it to people who offer you a service for free and asks for your Medicare number.
+- Protect your Medicare number.
+Treat your Medicare card and number the same way you would a credit card number.
+Only give your Medicare number or your Social Security number to your doctors and other providers.
+Be careful when others ask for your Medicare number or offer free services if you provide your Medicare number.

 - Protect your medical information.
-If people who are not medical professionals want to see your medical records or recommend services, don’t let them.
+Be cautious if people other than your doctors or other medical professionals want to see your medical records or recommend services.

-- Learn more about what Medicare covers.
-If a provider tells you how to get Medicare to cover a service that normally is not covered, be suspicious.
+- Learn more about Medicare’s coverage rules.
+Be careful if a provider tells you there is a way to get Medicare to cover a service that normally is not covered.